microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/accessreviewinstancedecisionitem-update.md

 ### <a name="request"></a>Solicitação
 ## <a name="examples"></a>Exemplos

-Este é um exemplo de aprovação de acesso de um usuário representado por um `accessReviewInstanceDecisionItem` .
+Este é um exemplo de aprovação do acesso a um usuário representado por `accessReviewInstanceDecisionItem` um .

 # <a name="http"></a>[HTTP](#tab/http)